 As a tour guide I've spent thousands of hours in the town and estate, and I firmly believe that preparation is the key.
 So read on, because I'm about to share as much advice as I can.

-The trick to a successful day in Versailles essentially boils down to this: it's much bigger than you think.
+The trick to a successful day in Versailles is this: it's much bigger than you think.
 The castle alone contains 721,206 square feet (67,002 m2) of floor space.
 It also 230 acres of formal gardens, two additional smaller palaces, a farm and a huge canal.
 In total, the estate is 2,014 acres.

-Sadly, it just isn't possible to thoroughly explore every nook and cranny of Versailles in one day.
+It just isn't possible to thoroughly explore every nook and cranny of Versailles in one day.
 But that's OK!
-Accept that it's not possible, and then zero in on what parts of the estate will please you the most: the Castle?
+Zero in on what parts of the estate will please you the most: the Castle?
 The Fountains?
 The woods?
 A picnic by the Canal?
-I recommend reading up as much as you can about what is on offer, and planning your day accordingly.
+Read up as much as you can about what is on offer, and plan your day accordingly.

-The best way to get to and from Versailles from Paris is by train, and you have a couple of options.
-The single most useful thing you can do is to buy your return train ticket at the beginning of the day, and avoid the monstrous line at the station at the end of the day.
+The best way to get to and from Versailles from Paris is by train.
+The single most useful thing you can do is to buy your return train ticket at the beginning of the day, and avoid the monstrous line at the station later.

 - If taking the RER C line from Central Paris (multiple stations): take trains VICK or VITY to Versailles Rive Gauche which is the closest to the castle.
 This is the terminus station.
 The ride is about 30 minutes depending where you get on, and as it's the terminus you can't miss your stop.